How To Read Nutrition Labels While On Keto

 Step 2 – How to read food labels – Check Out Carbohydrates

-Total carbs (highlighted in blue): this shows how many grams of carbs in every form (sugars, fiber and starches) is found in the food item.
+Total carbs (highlighted in the image above in purple): this shows how many grams of carbs in every form (sugars, fiber and starches) is found in the food item.
 It includes those sugars, starches and fiber that are naturally occurring in the food item as well as those that have been added in.

 Sugars (highlighted in green): these are the added sugars that have been added into the food product when it was made.